tobyCurtis/org-cockpit/tasks.md

 # Outstanding Tasks
-- Live search should open rows with matches
-    - When you clear live search, rows are collapsed again
+- Rust / Tauri migration
+- Rewrite auth pieces of the CLI only in rust for max mini-ness
+- Settings
+    - Display Radio
+        - Organize orgs by namespace
+        - Organize orgs by when they were last opened
+    - Light / Dark / System
 - Hotkeys?
     - Tab across rows / into search only
     - Enter to open
     - Command Backspace to delete
         - Prompt to verify
-- Settings
-    - Display Radio
-        - Organize orgs by namespace
-        - Organize orgs by when they were last opened
-    - Light / Dark / System
-- Rust / Tauri migration
-- Rewrite auth pieces of the CLI only in rust for max mini-ness

 # Done
 - Error display